Navigation überspringen

 The library card number is used to set up an account in the online system.
 Borrowers may access the data in their accounts at any given time.

-Change of address, loss of library card
+Loss of library card

-Protect your account from misuse by informing the library about any change in address, or if your library card is lost or stolen.
+- Protect your account from misuse by informing the library if your library card is lost or stolen.
 Cardholders are responsible for damage ensuing from inappropriate use of their library card.
-In case of loss a new card may be obtained at the cost of 5,00 Euro.

 Suspension of borrowing rights